lovesora/shes-data/examples/fp/first-class function.md

 ## [FP] (first-class function) Define more general and reusable function

+- Do not tie ourselves to specific data

 ```js
 // specific to our current blog
 const validArticles = articles =>